Marketplace-development/even-groups-a-d2024-group8/README.md

 The Musician model extends the Profile model, adding specific fields for musicians.

 - profile_id: A foreign key linking to the Profile table.
-- genre: The genre of music the musician plays.
+- genre: The genre of music the musician plays. ('Pop', 'Rock', 'Jazz', 'Other')
 - price_per_hour: The hourly rate of the musician.
 - link_to_songs: A link to the musician's songs or portfolio.
 - equipment: A boolean indicating if the musician provides their own equipment.